Click here to see update for: Closed System Transfer Devices (CSTDs) compatible with TREANDA Injection.

 Tumor Lysis Syndrome: Tumor lysis syndrome associated with TREANDA treatment has occurred.
 The onset tends to be within the first treatment cycle of TREANDA and, without intervention, may lead to acute renal failure and death.
 Preventive measures include vigorous hydration and close monitoring of blood chemistry, particularly potassium and uric acid levels.
 There may be an increased risk of severe skin toxicity when TREANDA and allopurinol are administered concomitantly.

 Other Malignancies: There are reports of pre-malignant and malignant diseases that have developed in patients who have been treated with TREANDA, including myelodysplastic syndrome, myeloproliferative disorders, acute myeloid leukemia, and bronchial carcinoma.
-The association with TREANDA therapy has not been determined.

 Extravasation Injury: TREANDA extravasations have been reported in postmarketing resulting in hospitalizations from erythema, marked swelling, and pain.
-Ensure good venous access prior to starting TREANDA infusion and monitor the intravenous infusion site for redness, swelling, pain, infection, and necrosis during and after administration of TREANDA.
+Assure good venous access prior to starting TREANDA infusion and monitor the intravenous infusion site for redness, swelling, pain, infection, and necrosis during and after administration of TREANDA.

 Embryo-fetal Toxicity: TREANDA can cause fetal harm when administered to a pregnant woman.
 Women should be advised to avoid becoming pregnant while using TREANDA.